zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 But when re-encoding the tilemap, the background color was also imported into the file.
 Which resulted in the tilemap containing draw commands for all the black background areas.

 ![File creation screen edited + overlay](/images/zelda-links-awakening-progress-report-13/tilemap-reencoded.png)<br>
-_But an edited tilemap used to define draw commands for the whole screen._
+_But an edited tilemap would draw on the whole screen, including over the background tiles._

 This is not only wasteful, it also means that the game paints the tilemap bytes twice: once when filling the Background with the default color, and once again when reading the tilemap.